blingenf/FSC-Workshops/CTF Infrastructure/README.md

 Assumptions:
 - Usernames are no more than 32 characters long
 - Flags are no more than 20 characters long

+I chose to implement the flag server in C++ rather than as a web service with PHP because it was easy to set up with our existing domain (just attach the server to the domain -> everyone already has an account!).

 ## Setup
 ### flagdump